microsoftgraph/microsoft-graph-docs-contrib/concepts/tutorial-accessreviews-securitygroup.md

 ---
 title: "Using the Access Reviews API for your security groups"
-description: "Use the Access Reviews API to review access for your groups"
+description: "Use the Access Reviews API to review access to your groups"
 author: "isabelleatmsft"
 localization_priority: Normal
 ms.prod: "governance"
 ---

-# Tutorial: Use the Access Reviews API to review access for your groups
+# Tutorial: Use the Access Reviews API to review access to your groups

 In this tutorial, you will use Microsoft Graph Explorer to create and read access reviews and understand its main building blocks: definitions, instances, and decisions.